raycarter23/film-buzz/README.md

 - As a registered user I can comment on other users' posts so that I can engage with them in a discussion. `Should Have`

-- As a user I can follow other users so that I can keep up with their posts. `Could Have`
+- As a user I can follow other users so that I can keep up with their posts. `Should Have`

 - As a registered user I can create my own watchlist so that I can track movies I am interested in watching. `Could Have`